-R10 and C11 of the application schematic in Figure 25 comprise a snubber circuit.
+R4 and C11 of the application schematic in Figure 24 comprise a snubber circuit.
 The snubber is included to reduce over-shoot and ringing on the phase node when the internal high-side FET turns on.
 Since the frequency and amplitude of the ringing depends to a large degree on parasitic effects, it is best to choose these component values based on actual measurements of any design layout.
-See literature number SLVP100 for more detailed information on snubber design.
+See literature number SLUP100 for more detailed information on snubber design.

-Figure 26.
+Figure 25.
 3.3-V Power Supply With Schottky Diode

-Figure 26 shows an application where a clamp diode is used in place of the low-side FET.
-The TPS54352-7 incorporates an integrated pull-down FET so that the circuit remains operating in continuous mode during light load operation.
+Figure 25 shows an application where a clamp diode is used in place of the low-side FET.
+The TPS54350 incorporates an integrated pull-down FET so that the circuit remains operating in continuous mode during light load operation.
 A 3-A, 40-V Schottky diode such as the Motorola MBRS340T3 or equivalent is recommended.
-See Figures 15-17 for efficiency data and switching waveforms for this circuit.

-Figure 27.
-3.3-V/1.8-V Power Supply with Sequencing
+Figure 26.
+3.3-V/1.8-V Power Supply With Sequencing

-Figure 27 is an example of power supply sequencing using a TPS54356 (U1) to generate an output of 3.3 V, and a TPS54354 (U2) to generate a 1.8-V output.
-These output voltages are typical I/O and core voltages for microprocessors and FPGAs.
+Figure 26 is an example of power supply sequencing using two TPS54350s.
+U1 is used to generate an output of 3.3 V, while the voltage output of U2 is set at 1.8 V, typical I/O and core voltages for microprocessors and FPGAs.
 In the circuit, the 3.3-V supply is designed to power up first.
 The PWRGD pin of U1 is tied to the ENA pin of U2 so that the 1.8-V supply starts to ramp up after the 3.3-V supply is within regulation.
-Figure 18 shows these start up sequence waveforms.

 Since the RT pin of U1 is floating, the SYNC pin is an output.
-This synchronization signal is fed the SYNC pin of U2.
+This synchronization signal is fed to the SYNC pin of U2.
 The RT pin of U2 has a 110-k Ω resistor to ground, and the SYNC pin for this device acts as an input.
-The 1.8-V supply operates synchronously with the 3.3-V supply and their switching node rising edges are approximately 180 degrees out of phase allowing for a reduction in the input voltage ripple.
+The 1.8-V supply operates synchronously with the 3.3-V supply and their switching node rising edges are approximately 180° out of phase allowing for a reduction in the input voltage ripple.
 See Figure 19 for this wave form.